 Yes.
-In December 2023 samples were collected from the WTP, B802.
-We are informing you that 3 of the 29 PFAS compounds covered by the sampling method were detected above the method reporting limit (MRL).
+In June 2024 and December 2024, samples were semi-annually collected from the WTP, B802.
+We are informing you that 3 of the 25 PFAS covered by the sampling method were detected in the water system.
 The results are provided in the below table.
-EPA does not have a health advisory (HA) level or MCL for all of these compounds at this time.
-PFOA, PFOS, PFNA, PFHxS, PFBS, and Gen X were all below the MRL.
-As the regulated chemicals were all below the MRL, there is no immediate cause for concern, but we will continue to monitor the drinking water closely.
+EPA does not have an MCL for all of these compounds at this time.
+PFOA, PFOS, PFNA, PFHxS, PFBS, and Gen X were not detected.